Scroll to top

 Firearms Policy

 Quebec follows Canadian federal firearms law (Firearms Act).
 Close protection in Quebec is typically unarmed.
-Armed security requires specific Canadian licensing.
-The BSPCE (Bureau de la sécurité privée) governs private security in Quebec.
+Armed security requires specific Canadian licensing and is rarely used for standard corporate close protection.

 Licensing

-Private security companies in Quebec must hold BSPCE authorisation.
+Private security companies in Quebec must hold BSPCE (Bureau de la securite privee) authorisation.
 Individual officers require BSPCE certification.
-Quebec has a bilingual (French-English) regulatory environment.
+Quebec operates a bilingual French-English regulatory environment.

 Foreign Operators

-Foreign nationals working in security in Quebec require Canadian work authorisation and Quebec BSPCE certification.
+Foreign nationals working in security in Quebec require Canadian work authorisation and Quebec BSPCE certification before commencing any assignment.

 Local Intel